Shop the coverage and rates that are right for you

 to individuals and families qualified to buy health (tax- and non-tax subsidized) insurance and dental/vision and/or hearing plans through the Federal marketplace (this is called buying “on-exchange” or “on-marketplace”) or directly from insurance carriers (this is referred to as buying “off-exchange or -marketplace”).
 Our Affordable Care Act policies comply with the Affordable Care Act and contain all of the “essential health benefits” required by that law.

-We offer individual group health insurance plans
+We offer association group health insurance plans

 The dental/vision and/or hearing insurance

-products are available both on an insured or discount basis
+products are available both on an insured or discount basis.

 We offer short-term health insurance policies

-for those who are looking for more inexpensive coverage and shorter term alternatives.
+for those who are looking for coverage for a maximum of four months.

 We offer Medicare Supplement, Medicare Advantage, and Part D Drug plans